Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Generalization across Motion Patterns}

-As the visual servo control in the hybrid action control block transforms the original dynamic object manipulation problem into a static manipulation problem, the GEM policy should can generalize to manipulating objects in diverse motion patterns, \eg, various moving velocities and trajectories.
+As the tracking actions generated based on the manipulation action decomposition strategy transform the original dynamic object manipulation problem into a static object manipulation problem, the GEM policy should be able to generalize to manipulating objects in diverse motion patterns, \eg, various moving velocities and trajectories.
 The experimental results in Table~\ref{Table: speed analysis} have confirmed that the manipulation success rates remain similar when the conveyor belt speed is adjusted but does not surpass the robot hand tracking velocity limit.
 In this experiment, we further study this problem by altering the object moving trajectories.
 Specifically, in simulation, we program the objects to move on the conveyor belt following an S-shaped trajectory as illustrated in Fig.~\ref{Fig: motion_patterns}~(a).
 In real-world evaluation, we manually hold a container and put the object to manipulate in this container, moving it along a random curved trajectory, as shown in Fig.~\ref{Fig: motion_patterns}~(b).

 We report the experiment results in Table~\ref{Table: motion pattern study}.
-Comparing the performance between linear and curved object movement trajectories, we can conclude that making objects move along an unknown curved trajectory does not harm the manipulation success rates significantly.
+Comparing the performance between linear and curved object movement trajectories, we can find that making objects move along an unknown curved trajectory does not harm the manipulation success rates significantly, especially for the tasks that do not require precise operation like Put.
 Therefore, GEM is robust to different motion patterns of moving objects.